Project

 Actions #11

-Updated by Boycee .
-11 months ago
+Updated by Boycee . about 1 year ago

 The issue I opened (#15105) was a decided to be a duplicate of this one.
 Just pasting in the detail I added.
 Personally the poor (cosmetic) output would be a much lower priority than the fact the static ARP entires are lost once the device is active on the network, meaning unicast WOL only works once i.e a functional problem.
 Could someone create a patch that keeps re-adding the static ARP perhaps as a workaround?